Protection of Children from Sexual Offences Act: Definition of child

-Legal Aid
+Legal aid

 Section 40 of the Act allows victims to access legal aid.
 However, that is subject to Code of Criminal Procedure.
 In other words, the lawyer representing a child can only assist the Public Prosecutor, and file written final arguments if the judge permits.
-Thus, the interest of the victim often go unrepresented.
+Thus, the interest of the victim is often unrepresented.

-Criminalisation of consensual relationships
+Criminalization of consensual relationships

 The law presumes that all sexual acts with children under the age of 18 is a sexual offence, this also includes sexual acts where both the individuals are under the age of 18.
-Therefore, two adolescents who engage in consensual sexual act will also be punished under this law, this coupled with the need for mandatory reporting has led to the criminalisation of consensual relationships between adolescents.
-This is especially a concern where an adolescent is in relationship with someone from different caste, or religion.
+Therefore, two adolescents who engage in consensual sexual acts will also be punished under this law; this coupled with the need for mandatory reporting has led to the criminalisation of consensual relationships between adolescents.
+This is especially a concern where an adolescent is in a relationship with someone from a different caste, or religion.
 Parents have filed cases under this Act to 'punish' relationships they do not approve of.
 In a 2015 analysis of 142 sexual assault cases in sessions courts of Mumbai, police were found misusing the act in 33 cases, by classifying women who were 18 years old as being between 15 and 18 years of age in their FIRs, in order to criminalise consenting relationships at the request of the parents of the girl.

+In contrast to the 2011 act, an earlier draft of the bill in 2001 did not punish consensual sex if at least one of the partners were above the age of 16, as did section 375 of the Indian Penal Code.
+The change from this to the age of 18 in the final act was criticized at the time as it was feared that this would allow and encourage unjustified complaints aimed at penalizing consensual relationships.